ray-project/ray/doc/source/tune/tutorials/tune-syncing.rst

     )
     tuner.fit()

-Note that the driver (on the head node) will have access to all checkpoints locally (in the shared directory) for further processing.
-The experiment directory will look exactly like the local single-node case, except the path will be under ``"/path/to/shared/storage/my_experiment_name"`` in the shared filesystem.
+In this example, all experiment results can be found in the shared storage at ``/path/to/shared/storage/experiment_name`` for further processing.

 .. _tune-cloud-checkpointing:

 Using cloud storage
 ~~~~~~~~~~~~~~~~~~~
-Using cloud storage (e.g. S3 or GS) is similar to using a shared filesystem: the only difference is
-that the consolidated directory (including all logs and checkpoints) lives in the cloud.

-Because all nodes have access to cloud storage, **remote trials will directly upload their
-trial checkpoints to the cloud storage.**
-This approach is especially useful when training a large number of distributed trials,
+This approach is preferred when training a large number of distributed trials,
-where :ref:`the default syncing behavior <tune-default-syncing>` with many worker nodes can introduce significant overhead.
+since :ref:`the default syncing behavior <tune-default-syncing>` with many worker nodes can introduce significant overhead.

-For this case, we tell Ray Tune to store experiment and trial checkpoints at a remote ``upload_dir``:
+For this case, we tell Ray Tune to **upload to a remote** ``upload_dir`` and specify a
+:class:`Syncer <ray.tune.syncer.Syncer>` to perform the syncing operations:

 .. code-block:: python
+    :emphasize-lines: 8, 9, 10, 11

     from ray import tune
     from ray.air.config import RunConfig